Riverview, New South Wales

-Riverview is a suburb on the Lower North Shore of Sydney of Sydney, in the state of New South Wales, Australia.
-Riverview is located 9 kilometres north-west of the Sydney central business district, in the local government area of the Municipality of Lane Cove.
+Riverview is a suburb on the Lower North Shore of Sydney, New South Wales, Australia.
+It is located nine kilometres north-west of the Sydney central business district, in the local government area of the Municipality of Lane Cove.
 It is situated on the northern side of the Lane Cove River, at the head of Tambourine Bay; the foreshore is occupied by Tambourine Bay Park.
 Riverview is primarily a residential area.